zerotier/terraform-multicloud-quickstart/quickstart.md

 ## Conceptual Prerequisites

 * ZeroTier Networks are objects in the Central API
-* ZeroTier Identities are the public half of a crypto key pair
+* ZeroTier Identities are the public crypto keys
 * ZeroTier Members are associations between Networks and Identities
 * ZeroTier virtualizes an L2 network (ethernet)